esmolanka/sexp-grammar/README.md

       -> Grammar PropGrammar t (Maybe a :- t)
 ```

-Please refer to Haddock for API documentation.
+Please refer to Haddock on [Hackage](http://hackage.haskell.org/package/sexp-grammar)

-Diagram:
+for API documentation.

+Diagram of grammar contexts:

 ```